 Treated effluent from the STP is to be irrigated on landscaped communal open space and buffer areas located on the site.
-Based on Cardno's experience with similar sites for similar developments, the Total Land Application Area required is up to 5ha.
+Based on Cardno's experience with similar sites for similar developments, the Total Land Application Area required is up to 4ha.
 Irrigation design will be confirmed using the MEDLI modelling tool at a later date.
-The available irrigation areas are identified on Appendix A.